JJHPhoto/self_taught_programmer/README.md

 Only did three for the locations cause apparently the site I was using had a data quota....
 And I did it wrong.
 I thought I was supposed to make a [] but decided to just make tuples.

 It looks like the main argument for using Sets is the speed of being able to check the membership of a value in a Set.

+## Day 11

+Give or take a few.
+Starting chapter 6 'String Manipulation' before finishing packing for the next flight.
+Hoping to find a good place to stop.

+So, does triple strings work as more than a way to make notations?

+Concatenation... always stumpled on saying that word and I think it caused me to have issues using this method cause I couldn't explain it.